-A cat (Felis catus, often referred to as a domestic cat) is a small, carnivorous mammal.
+A cat (Felis catus), or domestic cat, is a species of small, carnivorous mammal.
 Cats are the only domesticated species of the taxonomic family Felidae, which also includes big cats such as lions, tigers, and panthers.
 Cats have strong, flexible bodies; fast reflexes; sharp, pointed teeth; retractable claws; and strong night vision.
-According to the International Cat Association, there are 71 cat breeds.
+Cats are the second most popular pet in the world, behind dogs.

 |Taxonomic Rank||Name||Common Name|

 The International Cat Association (ICA), which is the world's largest registry of cat pedigrees, or cat breeding history, recognizes 73 different breeds.
 That being said, the Fédération Internationale Féline only recognizes 48 breeds and the largest American organization, the Cat Fanciers' Association (CFA), only recognizes 45 different breeds.
 Lastly, Encyclopedia Britannica claims that only around 30-40 breeds exist.

 Cats' sleeping patterns can be traced to their history as predators.
 As natural hunters, cats need to conserve their energy for brief but intense periods of activity, such as chasing and catching prey.
 They also have the ability to sleep lightly, so they can quickly wake up and be alert if necessary.